ycrc/ycrc.github.io/snippets/bouchet_partitions.md

 === "bigmem"

-    !!! alert "Coming Soon!"
-        The `bigmem` partition nodes are coming soon and will be available for general-purpose computing.

     **Request Defaults**

     Unless specified, your jobs will run with the following options to `salloc` and `sbatch` options for this partition.